-While it might be tempting to choose the least expensive stock cabinets from your home improvement center, it is worth a little extra money to buy a quality unit that will provides years of functionality while looking great.
+While it might be tempting to choose the least expensive stock cabinets from your home improvement center, it is worth a little extra money to buy a quality unit that will provide years of functionality while looking great.

 A hand-thrown ceramic sink would look wonderful on an antique or craftsman-style bathroom vanity cabinet, but might look out of place on a high-gloss modern Scandinavian style cabinet.

 If the cabinet isn't equipped with a hole for the drainage pipe, you will have to have a unit installed before mounting your free-standing sink.

-It is an important consideration because if you decide to buy an real antique piece to use as vanity cabinet, you may have to destroy the interior of the cabinet to adapt it to a modern bathroom application.
+It is an important consideration because if you decide to buy a real antique piece to use as a vanity cabinet, you may have to destroy the interior of the cabinet to adapt it to a modern bathroom application.